RahulGaur/asappChallenge/README.md

 2. Add comments
 3. Better error handling and better error response messages.
 4. Client facing UI to call these endpoints.
+5. Optimize calls to DB while retreiving messages for a user from the DB.